nickapos/vagrant-chef/vm-automation-presentation.md

 # Chef

+Chef is one of the most prominent configuration managment and vm provisioning opensource systems.
+It is mainly consisted by a nummber of execution blocks called resoources, bundled together in files called recipes.
+A collection of recipes that can be combined to preform a specific task are often combined in larger packages called cookbooks.
+For more details about the internal structure of chef, please refer to the first part of the vm automation.

 For the purposes of this presentation we are going to use a very simple cookbook, that takes a list of packages and installs it on the new vm.
 It is developed by a Chef employee Matt Ray and is distributed unde the Apache License.
 It does not matter which distribution we choose to use, it will work on all of them, Chef takes care of the differences in package managers.
+By using a tool like Chef, we can ignore the underlying differences in package managers, repositories and initialization scripts and focus at the job in hand.
+Chef allow us to describe very comples structures in a declarative way.

 ##Core chef concepts: